 Some teachers like to give candy rewards for good behavior.
 Plan how you will handle this.

 Provide accurate and current emergency contact information to the school, and update the school with any changes.

-Find out ahead of time your child's lunch and specials schedule so you can plan testing, snacks and insulin administration accordingly.
+Communicate with your school nurse to incorporate your student's lunch and specials schedule so you can plan testing, snacks and insulin administration accordingly.
 Remember that PE days will mean different procedures.